oinam/notes/english/write-to-express-not-to-impress.md

----
-layout: page
-title: Write to Express, Not to Impress
-category: english
----

 # Write to Express, Not to Impress

 Read a very clear and clean article on how to write to express oneself and not to impress other - [Write to Express, Not to Impress](https://medium.com/swlh/write-to-express-not-to-impress-465d628f39fe).